-- The project is surrounded by Nevada Gold Mines' deposits, which include current exploration programs extending northward from the Pipeline Mine up to the SE corner of Nevada King's claim block. - Widespread gold and tracer element anomalies indicate potential at depth.
+- The project is on trend with and bounds the southern and eastern margins of Nevada Gold's Hilltop deposit (reported 2M ounces Au @ 0.875g/t). - The project is surrounded by Nevada Gold Mines' deposits, which include current exploration programs extending northward from the Pipeline Mine up to the SE corner of Nevada King's claim block. - Widespread gold and tracer element anomalies indicate potential at depth.